8.5 C

 Mary Elizabeth Carnegie: Nursing Legend

-Dr. Carnegie was born Mary Elizabeth Lancaster in Baltimore, Maryland on April 19, 1916, but grew up in Washington.
-She graduated from Dunbar High School in 1932, and entered the Lincoln nursing school in New York at 16, graduating four years later.
-She also received a bachelor’s degree from West Virginia State College, a master’s degree from Syracuse University and a doctorate in public administration from New York University in 1972.
+Dr. Carnegie was born Mary Elizabeth Lancaster in Baltimore, Maryland, on April 19, 1916, but grew up in Washington, D.C.
+She graduated from Dunbar High School in 1932 and entered the Lincoln School for Nurses in New York at 16, graduating four years later.
+She later received a bachelor’s degree in sociology from West Virginia State College (1942), a master’s degree from Syracuse University, and a doctorate in public administration from New York University in 1972.

-After receiving her bachelor’s degree, Carnegie took a job in a hospital in Richmond, Virginia, before becoming a clinical instructor at St. Philip Hospital School of Nursing.
-While working at St. Philip, Carnegie was exposed to a different social system in the nursing world in the south, which made her resolute in increasing African Americans’ access to professional nursing education.
-In 1943 she established the baccalaureate nursing program at historically Black Hampton University in Virginia.
+After receiving her bachelor’s degree, Carnegie took a position in a hospital in Richmond, Virginia, before becoming a clinical instructor at St. Philip Hospital School of Nursing.
+While working at St. Philip, she encountered the segregated social system of nursing in the South, which strengthened her resolve to increase African Americans’ access to professional nursing education.
+In 1943 she established the first baccalaureate nursing program in Virginia at Hampton Institute (now Hampton University), a historically Black institution.

-Carnegie spent 25 years, from 1953 to 1978, on the editorial staff of the American Journal of Nursing and was editor emeritus of Nursing Research until her death.
-She has written, edited and contributed chapters to nearly 20 books and is the author of three editions of the award-winning The Path We Tread: Blacks in Nursing Worldwide, 1854-1984 (1986).
+Carnegie spent 25 years, from 1953 to 1978, on the editorial staff of the American Journal of Nursing and later served as editor of the journal Nursing Research.
+She wrote, edited, and contributed chapters to nearly 20 books and authored three editions of the award‑winning The Path We Tread: Blacks in Nursing Worldwide, 1854–1994.

-She was a past president of the American Academy of Nursing and chairwoman of the ANA’s Minority Fellowship Program Advisory Committee.
-She initiated the baccalaureate nursing program at the historically black Hampton University in Virginia, where the archives are named in her honor.
-Also, name in her honor was an endowed chair in nursing that focuses on health disparities at Howard University.
+She served as president of the American Academy of Nursing and chaired the ANA’s Minority Fellowship Program Advisory Committee.
+She initiated the baccalaureate nursing program at Hampton University, where the nursing archives are named in her honor, and an endowed chair in nursing focused on health disparities at Howard University also bears her name.

 During her long nursing career, Carnegie challenged racism in its many forms.
-She exhibited courage, integrity, and commitment in obtaining quality education and full recognition for the contributions of African American nurses.
+She exhibited courage, integrity, and a steadfast commitment to obtaining quality education and full recognition for the contributions of African American nurses.
 At a time when Black nurses at some hospitals were not allowed to identify themselves as “Miss,” only “Nurse,” Carnegie insisted on the proper honorific and refused to ride in hotel freight elevators while attending state nursing meetings in Florida.
-She also served as a mentor to generations of African American nurse leaders.
-In any open discussion of history presentations, she unfailingly alerted the audience to what African American nurses were doing in the area under discussion.
+She also served as a mentor to generations of African American nurse leaders and, in historical discussions, consistently called attention to the work of African American nurses in the periods under review.

-After retiring in 1978, Carnegie served as an independent consultant for Scientific Writing and as a distinguished visiting professor for the schools of nursing at Hampton University, the University of North Carolina, Pennsylvania State University, Indiana University, University of Massachusetts, University of Michigan, and Virginia Commonwealth University.
+After retiring in 1978, Carnegie worked as an independent consultant in scientific writing and as a distinguished visiting professor at schools of nursing including Hampton University, the University of North Carolina, Pennsylvania State University, Indiana University, the University of Massachusetts, the University of Michigan, and Virginia Commonwealth University.
 She also occupied endowed chairs at Adelphi University in New York and Memphis State University in Tennessee.

-After developing hypertensive cardiovascular disease, Carnegie died in 2008 in Chevy Chase, Maryland.
-Carnegie had been married once; her husband of 10 years, Eric Carnegie, died in 1954.
+After living for many years with hypertensive cardiovascular disease, Carnegie died on February 20, 2008, at her home in Chevy Chase, Maryland, at the age of 91.
+She had been married once; her husband of 10 years, Eric Carnegie, whom she married in 1944, died in 1954.

 Source: